 Feature vessels included the majestic Tall Ships, James Craig, Enterprize, Windeward Bound, Young Endeavour, Lady Nelson, One and All and the magnificent Princess Iluka.
 Also in attendance was Tacoma, the fully restored fishing trawler from South Australia and Gretel 11, the famous 1970’s America’s Cup Challenger.

-Rob McGuire once again headed up the management team, and favourable wind conditions ensured there was a spellbinding display of sail.
-The theme of the festival was "Celebrating our maritime culture".
+Rob McGuire once again headed up the management team with Steve Knight leading the all-volunteer Board.
+Favourable wind conditions ensured there was a spellbinding display of sail.
+The theme of the festival was “Celebrating our maritime culture”.

 Jessica Watson, the youngest person to ever sail round the world single handed, was the MyState Financial Festival Ambassador.
 Iain Oughtred, an internationally recognized leader in the field of small boat design and construction, was also a guest speaker at the festival.